Padraig20/Disease-Detection-NLP/README.md

 **ADDITIONALS**

-Should the topics dataset not be enough in case of inference (e.g. error metrics too high), I will include more data from the *ClinicalTrials.gov* database.
+Should the topic-dataset not be enough in case of inference (e.g. error metrics too high), I will include more data from the [*ClinicalTrials.gov*](https://clinicaltrials.gov/) database.
 It contains information on clinical trials, including free text descriptions on said trials.
 This may be useful to further enhance the model's performance - given the complexity of annotating this kind of data, I would consider this only if the model's vocabulary does not suffice.